 Clinical Relevance – Syndrome of Inappropriate Anti-Diuretic Hormone Secretion (SIADH)

-This syndrome is where excessive ADH is released, resulting in increased aquaporin expression in the collecting duct and excess water retention.
+This syndrome is where excessive ADH is released.
+As a result, there is increased aquaporin expression in the collecting duct and excess water retention.

 One potential cause of SIADH is a paraneoplastic syndrome – for example, ectopic ADH secretion from a small cell lung carcinoma.
-Treatment includes ADH receptor antagonists
+Treatment primarily includes fluid restriction.